As the temperature drops and the darker winter months approach, our emotional and physical wellbeing remains essential.

 There are a number of ways to look after yourself physically this winter:

-- Flu vaccines are available: flu vaccines can protect people from getting seriously ill with the flu.
+The flu vaccines can protect people from getting seriously ill with the flu.
 Due to the Covid-19 pandemic, a reduced number of people would have built a natural immunity (NHS, 2021).

-- You can access NHS created leaflets that provide additional information about the Flu vaccine.
+You can access NHS created leaflets that provide additional information about the flu vaccine.
 These leaflets have been translated into 26 languages and are available in large print, braille and a BSL video.

 Covid booster vaccines are now available for those who have received their two doses at least six months ago.
 The booster will help give you better protection against seriously ill from Covid-19 (NHS, 2021).

 The NHS have created a guide to the booster vaccination.

 Can I have both together?

 This winter, it is safe to have the flu and Covid-19 booster vaccines together (NHS, 2021).

 It’s important to note that many may experience anxiety about receiving vaccinations.
 This anxiety may be because of experiencing uncertainty, fear of side effects, needle phobia or something else.